qm2/gpress/README.md

 block size is 2000 by default

-9. To do queries on compressed sparse expression matrix file from a specified folder,
+10. To do id search on compressed sparse expression matrix file from a specified folder,
 ```
 ./gpress -qs [id] [folder]
 ```